paulhibbitts/test-docsify-this/docs/README.md

 ## Troubleshooting

+_Updated Markdown file is not being displayed as expected._
+Docsify is likely displaying the last cached version.
+To ensure the most recent version of a file is loaded, do a [hard refresh of your Browser cache](https://www.makeuseof.com/hard-refresh-browser/).

 _Embedded image not displaying as expected._
 The most likely cause for embedded images not being displayed as expected is the use of HTML (i.e. `<img src="images/filename.jpg" alt="Alt Text">`).
 Use Markdown for embedded images if possible (i.e. `![Alt Text](images/filename.jpg)`) to better support remote rendering.